zzhu33/scSplitter/README.md

 numpy, pandas

 A STAR reference index is required.
-It can be created using STAR
+Refer to the [STAR manual](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf) for instructions on generating a genome index.

 ## Tutorial
 This tutorial will guide the user in processing a sample scRNA seq result from 10x Genomic.